kukulam/kukulam.github.io/content/posts/setup-ttl-for-s3-bucket-with-terraform/index.en.md

   }
 }
 ```
-In this example, objects in the "example-bucket-name" S3 bucket will be deleted automatically after 30 days.
+In this example, objects in the "kukulam-example-bucket-name" S3 bucket will be deleted automatically after 30 days.

 {{< admonition example "Terraform plan" false >}}
 ![image](./simple-bucket-tf-plan.png)